bw-math/bw-math/source/notes/SET_THEORY.rst

 The number of elements in **A** or **B** is equal to the number of elements in **A** plus the number of elements in **B**, minus the elements **A** and **B** have in common.

-This is another theorem most easily understood by considering the following :ref:`venn diagram <venn_diagram>`,
+This is another theorem most easily understood by considering the following :ref:`venn diagram <venn_diagrams>`,

 .. image:: ../assets/imgs/sets/sets_union_overlapping.jpg